Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 Let’s start with an easy one that everyone needs these days: A good, eco-friendly hand sanitizer that doesn’t stink, and doesn’t leave your hands sticky.
 Plus, my favorite from by Humankind is refillable.

-by Humankind is a New York-baed start-up that’s completely carbon-neutral, and makes lots of high-quality, refillable and plastic-free toiletries.
+by Humankind is a New York-based start-up that’s completely carbon-neutral, and makes lots of high-quality, refillable and plastic-free toiletries.
 I’ve tried almost everything they make, and I think this hand sanitizer is one of their best products.

 The small, aluminum bottles come in three-packs with optional plastic pumps – meaning if you already have pumps at home from your last order, you can reuse them.